NeuroLINCS/neurolincs.github.io/_pages/tools.md

   - image_path: transcriptomics.jpg
     alt: "piumet"
     title: "PIUMet"
     excerpt: "PIUMet is a network-based algorithm for integrative analysis of untargeted metabolomic data.
-It leverages known metabolic reactions and protein-protein interactions to analyze the ambiguous assignment of metabolomics features and identify disease-associated pathways and hidden components.
+It leverages known metabolic reactions and protein-protein interactions to analyze the ambiguous assignment of metabolomics features and identify disease-associated pathways and hidden components."
     links:
       - "[Use PIUMet](http://fraenkel-nsf.csbi.mit.edu/PIUMet/)"
       - "[Read more at Nature Methods](http://www.nature.com/nmeth/journal/v13/n9/full/nmeth.3940.html)"